 Event banner design: creating the right design aesthetic

-Aligning your banner with your brand doesn’t mean it should look exactly like your other marketing materials.
+Aligning your custom banner with your brand doesn’t mean it should look exactly like your other marketing materials.
 But the design should not make people stop and wonder whether you’re becoming a different brand than the one they know and trust.
-Understanding design styles can help with this important element.
+Understanding design styles can help with this important element and there are many templates you can follow.
 Some of the most popular include:

 - Classic.
-The classic design is a fairly simple designed; nothing overly creative or unusual – just a solid graphic and the company name.
+The classic design is a fairly easy design; nothing overly creative or unusual – just a solid graphic and the company name.
 The advantage is classic designs have longer staying power than other design types.

 - Retro.
 This typically involves reaching into the past for a certain design style but updating it in ways that fit the current era.
 Retro is often used when targeting younger audiences.